rayshader/cp2077-red-filesystem/README.md

 // ...
 ```

-`name` must complies with the following rules:
+`name` must comply with the following rules:
 - minimum of 3 characters
 - maximum of 24 characters
 - only `A-Z` and `a-z` characters
+- it must not be `shared`

 If you use a malformed name, `GetStorage` will return `null`.